The Stefan problem and free targets of optimal Brownian martingale transport: Monotonicity of the optimal barrier functions

 \begin{proof} From the continuity of Brownian paths, almost surely any Brownian path starting from $O$ should stay inside the corresponding path-connected component of the active region, say $A \subset \R^d \times \R_{\ge 0}$, that is connected to $O$, that is,

-From this and the condition $\mu_1\le \mu_2$, we can without loss of generality assume that $O=E_2$, that means, we consider only those mass, Brownian motion, and the barriers, associated to $O$; for example, we assume $\mu_i|_E =\mu_i|_O$, $\nu_i|_E =\nu_i|_O$.
-Notice that $A$ is a connected open set and that the Eulerian flow $\eta_2>0$ on $A$.
+From this and the condition $\mu_1\le \mu_2$, we may assume that $O=E_2$, namely, we consider only those mass distributions, Brownian motion, and the barriers, associated to $O$; for example, we assume $\mu_i|_E =\mu_i|_O$, $\nu_i|_E =\nu_i|_O$.
+Notice that $A$ is a connected and an open set and $\eta_2>0$ on $A$.
 From this we also see that

-(To see this use for example, Lemma~\ref{lem:nu_below_W_t}, which uses optimality of $\nu_2$ with respect to Problem~\ref{eqn:problem-upper}.)
+(To see this, we can for instance apply Lemma~\ref{lem:nu_below_W_t}, which uses optimality of $\nu_2$ with respect to Problem~\ref{eqn:problem-upper}.)
 Therefore, it suffices to show that $s_1^U(x) \not = s_2^U(x)$ for $\nu_2$-a.e. $x$.

-Recall that $\tau_1 \le \tau_2$ and $\nu_1 \le \nu_2$ from Theorem~\ref{thm:monotonicity}.
-Because of the Markov property of Brownian motion, the inequality can be applied to all Brownian paths from the initial distribution $\mu_2$ not only from $\mu_1$ (see Remark~\ref{rmk:tau2-tau1-general}).